Juul Emperor Has No Clothes!

 Public health champions

 Juul Labs, just like all other purveyors of alternative nicotine delivery devices (e-cigarettes, ‘heat-not-burn’ products like iQOS, etc.) present themselves as public health champions.
 They’re offering—to adult smokers only, of course—allegedly safer (relative to ordinary cancer sticks) ways of continuing in the thrall of drug (nicotine) addiction.
-If you don’t believe this please take another glance at the boxed warning, above.
+If you don’t believe this please take another glance at the above boxed warning.

 Obviously, inquisitive and enterprising children and teenagers will find ways of obtaining these cool-looking drug delivery devices—and consequently getting hooked on them.